kaltura/DeveloperPortalDocs/documentation/PlayKit/Android/SDKGettingStarted-Android.md

 ```

 ## More about PlayerConfig:
 Here we will learn more about this object and how to create it.
 In general, this is a simple data object, which holds the initial configurations for the player.
 Like media entry we want to play and plugins we want to configure.
+For the full documentation of the PlayerConfig, visit [here]()

 [PlayerConfig](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/PlayerConfig.java) consist from two main objects.
 The Media and the Plugins.
 For now we will focus on creating the Media object.
 But more about Plugins you can learn in the [Plugins section](https://github.com/kaltura/DeveloperPortalDocs/blob/playkit/documentation/PlayKit/Plugins-Android.md).